 Sammons Preston Vertical Palm Self-Handle Fork and Spoons, Assistive Utensil with 90º Angle Handle

-The 90º angle enables a hand in mid position to function in table-to-mouth pattern.
-Click here to see available utensils.
+The 90º angle enables a hand in mid position to function in a table-to-mouth pattern.
+See available utensils.

 Ornamin Mug with Internal Cone

 It’s a thermo mug, drinking aid and feeding cup!
 This lightweight mug is a practical everyday aid for seniors and for people living with diseases like stroke, Alzheimer’s, dementia, Multiple Sclerosis, Parkinson’s or dysphagia.
-Click here to learn more.
 Also available with two handles.